 Furthermore, Convolution Neural Network (CNN) approaches have become prevalent in deblurring images due to the interest in deep learning in recent times.
 Niu et al propose a blind motion deblurred net called BMDNet for recovering a sequence of clear images from a single motion blurred image obtained from a derived low resolution of the GoPro dataset [7].
 Additionally, Nimisha et al proposes an end-to-end deep network that is kernel free for single image blind-deblurring using autoencoder and GAN (Generative Adversarial Network).
 The autoencoder is trained to learn the data prior while the adversarial network attempts to generate and discriminate between clean and blurred features.
 Once the network is trained, the generator learns a blur-invariant data representation which when fed through the decoder results in the final deblurred output [9].
 Lastly, Kupyn et al present DeblurGAN which achieves state-of-the-art results when performing motion deblurring with the combination of a loss function and generator CNN architecture [].

-2.4 Non-Blind Image Deconvolution Method
+2.2.2 Non-Blind Image Deconvolution Methods

 Given a known blur PSF, the process of restoring an unblurred image is referred to as non-blind deconvolution.
 Richardson–Lucy (RL) algorithm [17, 18] and Weiner filtering [19] are popular non-blind deblurring methods, which can give good results rapidly when the blur kernel is relatively small.
 Due to the fact that a perfect point spread function is unattainable, ringing and noise amplifications are inevitable artifacts in image deconvolution.
 Zhang et al propose a degradation model which assumes the LR (low resolution) image is a bicubically down-sampled, blurred, and noisy version of an HR (high resolution) image to develop the arbitrary blur kernels.
 Once the kernels are developed, it becomes a non-blind problem and use their proposed deep plug and play super resolution framework to resolve the low-resolution blurred image into a seemingly sharp image after deblurring and super resolving processes occur using a Generative Adversarial Network (GAN) [8].
 Cho et al proposes a novel method that solves the ring artifacts issue present in traditional deblurring methods by handling outliers [11].